funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How to monitor the execution time of the session ?
+How to monitor the execution time of the session?

 Documentation
 ^^^^^^^^^^^^^